 (c) If the swimmer is transferred to another training group by the coaching staff, the new group rate will take place starting the next month.

 (d) Upon registration, participants commit to monthly dues & fees, regardless of the extent of participation during the time of payment.
-Participants are assumed to be continuing on for the next month unless the Head Age Group Coach is notified in writing (30 days notice) of the swimmer withdrawal and notification to cancellation of membership.
+Participants are assumed to be continuing on for the next month unless the Team Administrator is notified in writing (30 days notice) of the swimmer withdrawal and notification to cancellation of membership.

 (e) All accounts must use a valid credit card, debit card, or ACH transfer in order to pay all dues, fees, etc.